-Occlusion queries used in culling may lead to artifacts.
-The visibility computations are performed at image-precision.
-The sampling on the image plane may miss small holes or small occluders, leading to incorrect shadows.
+Occlusion queries are performed in image-space and may lead to artifacts.
+These artifacts are similar to those of other hybrid algorithms that combine image- and object-space [McC00, GLY03, SCH03, CD04].
+Section 3.2.3 discusses possible artifacts in discrete clamping.
+Artifacts may also arise in shadow culling.
+The pixel sampling on the image plane may miss small holes or small occluders, leading to incorrect shadows.
 Triangles that are nearly parallel to the view can also be problematic because they are covered by few samples.
-These sampling problems are reduced by using bounding boxes around the objects and by ensuring that the light's view is fit tightly to the visible objects in the scene in order to maximize the sampling resolution.
+These sampling problems are reduced by using slightly enlarged bounding boxes around the objects and by ensuring that the light's view is fit tightly to the visible objects in the scene in order to maximize the sampling resolution.

-Another drawback of CC shadow volumes is that they require more CPU time to construct.
-Methods that off-load shadow volume construction to the GPU [Brabec and Seidel 2003] are difficult to adapt for use with CC shadow volumes.
-Though shadow volume construction on the CPU does not adversely affect frame-rate in our current implementation, it less time remains for other computations.
+Another drawback of CC shadow volumes is that it requires more CPU time to construct them.
+Methods that offload shadow volume construction to the GPU [BS03] are difficult to adapt for use with CC shadow volumes since the connectivity can change from frame to frame.
+Though shadow volume construction on the CPU does not adversely affect frame-rate in our current implementation, less time remains for other computations.

-5.2 Comparison with other Methods
+5.2.
+Comparison with other Methods

-BSP-tree based shadow volumes [Chin and Feiner 1989; Chrysanthou and Slater 1995; Batagelo and Junior 1999] can render shadows efficiently in static scenes or scenes with few moving objects.
-However, when the light source moves or many objects move, large portions of the BSP-tree need to be re-built, which is usually an expensive process.
+BSP-tree based shadow volumes [CF89, CS95, BJ99] can render shadows efficiently in static scenes or scenes with few moving objects.
+However, when the light source moves or many objects move, large portions of the BSP-tree need to be re-built, which is usually an expensive process with large models.
 Our algorithms can easily handle dynamic scenes with a moving light source.
-The only limitation is that continuous clamping algorithm requires coherent motion.
+The only limitation is that continuous clamping algorithm will require more computation if the motion is not coherent.
 The discrete clamping algorithm is completely insensitive to motion.

-McGuire et al. [McGuire et al. 2003] recently demonstrated an effective algorithm for accelerating shadow volumes.
+McGuire et al. [MHE03] recently demonstrated an effective algorithm for accelerating shadow volumes.
 Their method uses a combination of the OpenGL scissor test and depth bounds tests to reduce shadow volume fill.
 The scissor region is set to the intersection of the viewport with the screen projection of the light's region of influence.
-In the types of scenes for which our algorithm was designed, the scissor region would usually contain the entire viewport because the whole scene is within the light's region of influence.
+In the types of scenes for which our algorithm was designed, the scissor region would usually contain the entire viewport because the whole scene lies within the light's region of influence.
 Thus the only fill savings come from the depth bounds test.
 Fig. 7 shows the time to render the shadow volumes with a depth bounds range set to (0,0).
-This range effectively rejects every fragment early from the pipeline.
-The timings indicate that even with the depth bounds test the rasterization cost is still significant.
+This range effectively early-rejects every fragment from the pipeline, establishing an upper-bound on the performance of their algorithm.
+The timings indicate that with the depth bounds test the rasterization cost is still significant.
 In fact, even if no pixels were to pass the depth bounds test, these results indicate that on the same hardware, CC shadow volumes would be faster for these scenes.
-For scenes with little occlusion or without large, mostly empty shadow volumes, our algorithm would perform poorly because the overhead would dominate the potential savings.
+For scenes with little occlusion or without large, mostly empty shadow volumes, our algorithm would not perform as well because the overhead would dominate the potential savings.

-6 Conclusion and Future Work
+6. Conclusion and Future Work